Hardware Features and Behavior Related to Speculative Execution

 }

 Similar to conditional branches, certain complex instructions may have speculation happen in the internal flow of such instructions which are not branch instructions.
-One such case is REP string instructions and may speculatively access memory locations that they do not architecturally access.
+One such case is REP string instructions which may speculatively access memory locations that they do not architecturally access.

 REP string instructions such as REPE CMPS iterate over memory and terminate when either the size specified is reached or an alternative condition, such as inequality of a data word, is met.
 Due to speculation, such REP string instruction may transiently execute the string operation beyond the indicated size.
 While the processor prevents this transient execution from causing architecturally visible effects (such as by restoring the state of architectural registers), those mis-speculated transient string operations can affect the microarchitectural state (for example, by bringing lines into caches).